Bob Hogue: Coaching and athletic administration career

 Hogue was the head boys' basketball coach at Academy of the Pacific in Honolulu from 2004 to 2006 after earlier serving as head girls' basketball coach at St. Anthony's and Trinity Christian in Kailua.
 In 2007, he was named the commissioner of the Pacific West Conference, which is now the largest NCAA Division II conference in the west.
 In 2013, he was named to the DII Management Council and DII Membership Committee, serving a full four-year term on each committee until 2017.
 After chairing the Sports Administration committee for the DII Conference Commissioners Association, Hogue served on the DII National Committee for Men's and Women's Tennis from 2017-2019, and then the DII Nominating Committee from 2019-2023.

 Television hosting and writing

 Hogue formerly served with Wayne Coito as host of PacWest Magazine television on OC-16 and www.thepacwest.com.
 From 1988-2018, Hogue wrote a weekly sports and recreation column, called "Keeping Score", for MidWeek magazine.
 He is a frequent contributor to other magazine publications.
 His first novel, Sands of Lanikai, published by Island Heritage, was released in late 2009.
 It is a historical fiction, mystery, and romance set in Kailua, Oahu around the time of the Attack on Pearl Harbor.
 Sands of Lanikai was #1 on The Honolulu Advertiser bestseller list on November 29, 2009, and remained on the Advertiser bestseller list for the next several months.
 The novel was later nominated for a Po'okela Award for excellence in literature.
+Hogue's second novel, Loves of Sedona, published by Framing Tree Publications, was released in February 2026.
+The historical fiction novel tells the history of beautiful Sedona, Arizona through the eyes of a family from the late 1800s to the present day.